yschen25/Front-End_Back-End_Full-Stack_Software_Engineer_interview_questions/React_Questions.md

 ❗ 20.
 What Are Higher-Order Components(HOC)?
 <br/><br/>

 ❗ 21.
-What are Pure Components?
+What Are Pure Components?
 <br/><br/>

 ❗ 22.
 What Is The Component Render Process Of React?
 <br/><br/>